jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 23% are due to IT failure and 22% are due to human error.
 See Figure 9.

-**Figure 9.** *A pie chart showing the root cause of the data breach between 3 categories.
-The chart shows the percentage for malicious attacks, IT failure, and human error.*
+![Image of Figure 9.
+Root cause of the data breach between 3 categories]

 ## Data breach lifecycle
 In a data breach, time means money, and breaches with longer